-The BMEd degree program is a comprehensive course of study designed to prepare candidates to become eligible to apply for an Illinois State Board of Education (ISBE) Professional Educator License with a Special K-12 Endorsement in Music.
-A minimum of 138 credit hours is distributed between General Education, Fundamentals and Theory, Professional Education Music Education, and Applied Music.
-Though candidates declare an instrumental or choral track, all candidates are thoroughly trained in instrumental, choral and general music education.
+The BMEd degree program is a comprehensive course of study designed to prepare candidates to become thoroughly trained school music teachers.
+Although candidates declare an instrumental or choral track, all students are trained in instrumental, choral and general music education.

-The BMpc degree program is available to students interested in completing their degree through VanderCook's comprehensive curriculum.
-The pre-certfication degree option retains all curricular requirements of the BMEd degree, with the exception of four six-week senior seminar courses and the student teaching experience.
+The BMpc degree program is available to students interested in completing their degree through VanderCook’s comprehensive curriculum.
+The pre-certification degree option retains all the curricular requirements of the BMEd degree, with the exception of four six-week senior seminar courses and the student teaching experience.
 All institutional assessments, pre-clinical experiences and internal benchmarks are identical to those required for the BMEd degree.
-The minimum credit hours necessary for completion is 128.5.
+The minimum credit hours necessary for completion is 121.

-Candidates who earn this degree may, at a later time, complete the necessary coursework and student teaching requirements to earn their teaching licensure.
-Although program advisement occurs between the candidate and undergraduate dean, it is ultimately the candidate's responsibility to keep an accurate record of is or her progress toward completion.
-A tracking form is available on the college website to aid candidates in planning their course of study.
+Candidates who earn this degree may, at a later time, complete the necessary coursework and student teaching requirements to earn entitlement for teaching licensure.
+Although program advisement occurs between the candidate and undergraduate dean, it is ultimately the candidate’s responsibility to keep an accurate record of his or her progress toward completion.
+A tracking form is available to aid candidates in planning their courses of study.